wp-plugins/better-font-awesome/readme.txt

 == Changelog ==

+= 0.9.5 =
+* Added ability to choose which CDN to use.
+* Added `unprefixed_class` shortcode attribute to allow for unprefixed shortcodes.
+* Updated prefixes to now return just the prefix without the dash (-).

 = 0.9.4 =
 * Switched default &nbsp; being output.
 Now the default "space" attribute is false, and can be set to true to optionally include a space.
 * PLEASE NOTE: this will affect existing shortcodes.